danikavu/img2midi/README.md

 The midi notes now resemble a higher quality part of the original image.
 However this still does not sound pleasant.
 We should also take in account that almost no music contains a full range of notes from 0 to 127 per track

 To change this we can set the starting note, and the range of notes we want to use.
+Lets go for our starting note at 36 and a note range of 24.
+The range will apply from the starting note and above.

 	# Set starting note and range.
 	i2m.default_size = False